alkrauss48/simple-slides/README.md

 ## To Generate Thumbnails for Presentations
 This uses puppeteer and Browsershot, which requires some extra config on top of Laravel Sail.
-To configure this, you need to attach to the container and run the `./docker/sail-extra.sh` command:
+To configure this, you need to run the following commands:

 ```
-docker compose exec laravel.test sh
+sail root-shell ./docker/sail-extra.sh
-> ./docker/sail-extra.sh
+sail npx puppeteer browsers install chrome
 ```

 ## Recommended IDE Setup